nowzoo/fb3-ng2/README.md

 ##### Tell the build where to find the Firebase and fb3-ng2 libraries

-If you've followed along with the example using the seed project and Webpack, just add the following to `src/vendor.ts`:
+If you're using the example app with Webpack, just add the following to `src/vendor.ts`:

 ```
 import 'firebase';
 import 'fb3-ng2';
 ```

-*Other build systems will require you to add paths/references/maps to the libraries in various other places.
+*Other build systems/seeds will require you to add paths/references/maps to the libraries in various other places.
 Consult Google to figure out where.*

 ### Use it!

-Add a `DEFAULT_FIREBASE_APP` provider in `src/main.ts`:
+Add a `DEFAULT_FIREBASE_APP` provider in `src/main.ts`, or wherever you `bootstrap()` your app:

 ```ts
 //other imports...